alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 - Why institutional-scale solutions are blocked by rate limits, disappearing APIs, paywalls, and hostile platforms.
 - You can just… type.

-Another challenge for institutions is that many social media websites are not keen on being archived.
-They don't have a public accessible API, and they aggressively block attempts to scrape or crawl their content.
-Difficult to automated tools for archiving these sites, which prevents collecting the source of scale preferred by big institutions.

-That's not an issue for me, because I have a small and simple data model that I can fill in my hand.
-Although I prefer to write scripts to automate the process dash and I do, for some websites – it's not essential.
-If I can see a post on my web browser, I can see enough to fill in the data to preserve it.

 ### nobody else decides what goes in